openethereum/openethereum.github.io/WebAssembly-Design.md

 Each of the steps above can result in error described in the correspondng links, and Parity MUST stop execution and return error in this case.

-Then Parity instantiates the module according to the [WebAssembly specification] (https://webassembly.github.io/spec/core/exec/modules.html?highlight=instantiation#exec-instantiation).
+Then Parity instantiates the module according to the [WebAssembly specification](https://webassembly.github.io/spec/core/exec/modules.html?highlight=instantiation#exec-instantiation).
 This instantiation code can also result in a trap, in this case Parity MUST finish execution of the bytecode with error.

 If instantiation code produced no trap, Parity executes `call` method according to [WebAssembly Execution specification](https://webassembly.github.io/spec/core/exec/index.html).